 For many people in recovery, it’s a life-saving tool that supports the progress being made in therapy.

 MAT provides a safe and controlled level of medication to help people overcome their dependence.
+Our certified addiction experts can help prescribe naltrexone and buprenorphine as well as provide access to methadone.
+If you’re already receiving methadone, we can help manage your treatment plan.

 Typically used for addiction to opioids such as heroin and certain prescription pain relievers, MAT can help relieve the withdrawal symptoms and psychological cravings that make recovery so challenging.